-This committee works with the Nothe Fort Director and his team, providing day to day management of the Fort, management of various teams of volunteers who contribute to Fort operations, and support to the Board in the commercial and strategic planning processes.
+This committee works with the Nothe Fort General Manager and her team, assisting with day to day management of the Fort and management of various teams of volunteers who contribute to Fort operations.
+They support to the Board in the development of the Fort business, including the commercial and strategic planning processes.

 Chairman - Brian Martin

 Vice Chairman - t.b.a.